 Perennial plants should be divided every couple of years to ensure that they grow with the same vigor without getting stressed.

-Beginners might think that it is difficult, but the fact is that perennials can be divided easily in the garden.
+Beginners might think that it is not easy, but the fact is that perennials can be divided easily in the garden.

 The plants tend to develop a complex root system that expands eventually.
 If the perennial plant is not divided, then it might not perform well and produce lesser flowers.
 A division is also a method for renovating the garden bed and planting more and more perennials.
 You can divide and plant plenty of new plants in the garden beds.